Glistix/stdlib/README.md

 ### Compatibility

-For Erlang and JavaScript targets, the same disclaimer as the actual standard library applies:
+For Erlang and JavaScript targets, the same disclaimer as `gleam_stdlib`
+applies:

 "This library is compatible with all versions of Erlang/OTP, NodeJS, and major browsers that are currently supported by their maintainers.
 If you